Prince of Fire: Plot summary

 As Gabriel and Chiara settle into a new life in Israel, Ari recommends that Gabriel dissolve his marriage to Leah and marry Chiara.
 He also presses Gabriel to meet with Yasser Arafat to learn of Khaled's whereabouts.
 Ari's son Yonatan, a member of the IDF, escorts Gabriel to the Mukataa, Arafat's compound.
 Although the Israeli and Palestinian traditionally work for opposing ideologies, Arafat consents to the meeting because Gabriel once saved his life.
 Gabriel sees through Arafat's evasive answers and lies and concludes that Khaled did indeed plan the bombing of the Israeli embassy.
 Gabriel also learns that Tariq al-Hourani worked for Arafat, and the car bomb that killed his son and maimed Leah was also meant to end his own life.

 Yaakov later introduced Gabriel to Mahmoud Arwish, a reticent Palestinian informant.
 Arwish confirms that Khaled contacts Arafat regularly and uses a female collaborator to relay important phone messages.
 Because the most recent of such phone messages came from Cairo, Gabriel travels to Egypt.
 There, he meets Mimi Ferrere, a polyglot and social butterfly whose voice matches that of Khaled's collaborator.
-He bugs her phone, intercepts a message from Khaled, and matches the phone number to Marseilles.
+He bugs her phone, intercepts a message from Khaled, and matches the phone number to Marseille.

 Aboard the ship Fidelity, Gabriel meets with his team and Ari Shamron to plan Khaled's murder.
 However, Khaled anticipates their attack and leads Gabriel into a trap: he must put himself into Khaled's hands or Leah will die; Gabriel abandons his team to save his wife.
 Khaled's instructions lead Gabriel to the Parisian Gare de Lyon, and Gabriel realizes too late that Khaled plans to bomb the train station and pin the crime on Gabriel and Israeli intelligence.
 With only seconds to spare, Gabriel kills two of Khaled's three bombers and rescues Leah.

 They return safely to Israel, but Khaled and Mimi leak photographs of Gabriel to the press that link him to the bombing at Gare de Lyon.
 Although she still suffers psychiatric trauma, Leah regains a piece of herself and begins to communicate with Gabriel for the first time in thirteen years.
 Chiara decides to leave Gabriel and returns to Venice.
 Ultimately, Gabriel locates and kills Khaled at an archeological excavation in southern France.
 He then returns to Israel and art restoration.

-Historical Application
+Historical application

 Although Prince of Fire is fiction, Daniel Silva based some of its characters on real people, including Black September mastermind Ali Hassan Salameh as well as Yasser Arafat, who did in reality adopt Salameh's son after Israeli agents killed Salameh.
 Yasser Arafat died before the completion of Prince of Fire.